-- Speak to your children and listen to what they have to say – For many children this may be the first year in which their parents are separated at Christmas.
-It may be a very difficult time and you should agree how to explain the situation to them.
-Give your children an opportunity to tell you how they feel and try to reassure them.
-It is not fair to ask children to decide where they would like to spend their Christmas holidays as it places them in a difficult position and may cause them unnecessary upset, especially if they are young.
-However, the wishes of teenagers and older children should be taken into account, even if this is disappointing for one or either of the parents.
+- Listen to the views of your children in light of their age and understanding – for many children this may be the first year in which their parents are separated at Christmas.
+It may be a very difficult time and parents should agree how to explain the situation to them.
+Children should be given an opportunity to tell you how they feel and you should try to reassure them.
+Whilst it is unfair to ask children to decide where they would like to spend their Christmas holidays as it places them in a difficult position and may cause them unnecessary upset (especially if they are young), their wishes and feelings should be heard.
+For younger children, this should not necessarily dictate the outcome.
+However, the wishes of teenagers and older children should be taken into even if this is disappointing for one or either of the parents.

-- Organise the handover details and stick to them – Be sure to write down the dates, times, location, collection and pick up arrangements, and stick to them.
-This will avoid any last minute misunderstanding or disagreement.
+- Keep to organised handover arrangements – ensure you keep a record of the dates, times, location, collection and pick up arrangements and, most importantly, keep to them.
+Consider using a shared or online calendar for all the family to access so that everyone can plan when and where they need to be.
+This will avoid any last minute disagreement or misunderstanding.
 Agree in advance who will be responsible for drop-off and collection, or whether it will be alternated.

-- Consider alternating Christmas arrangements – The first Christmas after separation is often the hardest as both parents will most likely want to see their children on Christmas Day.
-Try to approach the arrangements fairly and think about what will be in the child’s best interests.
+- Consider alternating Christmas arrangements – the first Christmas after separation is often the hardest as both parents will most likely want to see their children on Christmas Day, so try to approach the arrangements fairly.
+First and foremost, think about what will be in the best interests of the children.
 Consider whether to alternate Christmas Day and Boxing Day year on year.
-Other options could include sharing Christmas Day (can work if both parents live fairly close to one another so that the children spend the morning with one parent and the afternoon with the other) or breaking the Christmas period into blocks of days (i.e. the children spend Christmas Eve and Boxing Day with one parent, whilst they spend Christmas Day and other days with the other parent, alternating year on year).
-Alternatively, you may decide for the children to spend time with one parent over Christmas and with the other parent over New Year, alternating year on year.
-Or you may decide to spend time together on Christmas Day so that you all open presents in the morning and perhaps even have Christmas dinner together.
+Other options could include sharing Christmas Day (can work if both parents live fairly close to one another so that the children spend the morning with one parent and the afternoon with the other) or breaking the Christmas period into blocks of days (i.e. Christmas Eve and Boxing Day with one parent, and Christmas Day and other days with the other parent, alternating year on year).
+On the other hand, you may decide that it would be best for the children to spend time with one parent over Christmas and with the other parent over New Year, alternating year on year.
+Alternatively, you may decide to spend time together on Christmas Day so that you all open presents in the morning and perhaps even have Christmas dinner together.
 Think about what is best for your children and what is the least stressful arrangement for all concerned so that Christmas can be enjoyed.

-- Think about grandparents and other family relatives – Often when families separate it can be difficult for children to maintain the close relationship they may have previously enjoyed with grandparents and extended family over the festive period.
+- Think about grandparents and other family members – often when families separate it can be difficult for children to maintain the close relationship they may have previously enjoyed with grandparents and extended family members over the festive period.
 Consider ways of enabling the children to spend time with their other relatives over Christmas.

-Shelley Cumbers advises clients on all aspects of private family law and is a member of Resolution and a Collaborative Lawyer.
-She is committed to resolving matters constructively and sensibly.
-To find out more about how Shelley can help, please contact her on 01206 217078 or by email at firstname.lastname@example.org.
+The TSP Family & Divorce Team advise clients on all aspects of private Family Law and are able to offer a free initial chat for anyone dealing with the issues outlined in this article or separation generally.
+The solicitors in the team are all members of Resolution and are committed to resolving matters constructively and sensibly.
+To find out more about how we can help, please contact the Family & Divorce Team on 01206 574431 or email us at email@example.com.